wp-plugins/my-custom-css/readme.txt

 = 1.5 =

-* Full compatible with Wordpress multisite (network mode)!
+* New feture: Full compatible with Wordpress multisite (network mode)!

 == Changelog ==